Absence of log correction in entropy of large black holes: Introduction

 Loop quantum gravity has given a way of understanding black hole entropy from a quantization of black hole spacetimes.
 Both the U(1) approach \cite{ash} and the SU(2) approach \cite{perez} have yielded an area dependence for the entropy.
-However, the entropy usually has, apart from a linear term in the horizon area, a logarithmic term.
+However, usually the entropy has, apart from a linear term in the horizon area, a logarithmic correction term.
 The U(1) formulation gives a coefficient $-1/2$ \cite{bhe1,bhe2,cor,sahlmann} for the logarithmic term.
-Recently the SU(2) formulation \cite{perez} was elaborated upon for a finite Chern-Simons level $k$ \cite{k} and while this admits a logarithmic term for large area {\it and} large $k$, it leads to an entropy with no logarithmic term for large area eigenvalues if $k$ is kept finite \cite{pm}.
-In the present work we revisit the original U(1) formulation for finite $k$.
+The SU(2) formulation \cite{perez} gives a coefficient $-3/2$ instead.
+This version of the theory was recently elaborated upon for a finite Chern-Simons level $k$ \cite{k} and found to lead to an entropy with no logarithmic term for large area eigenvalues \cite{pm} while a logarithmic term does appear for large area {\it and} large $k$.
+This is of significance because the Bekenstein-Hawking expression for the entropy too is simply linear in the area with no correction.
+In the present work we study similarly the original U(1) formulation for finite $k$.
+It has hitherto been considered only for large $k$, where a logarithmic correction term is present.
+We show that this term goes away for finite $k$.

 The quantum theory of isolated horizons envisages punctures on the horizon as some effective degrees of freedom, with spins associated with the punctures.
 The number of punctures and the spins can vary.
 A puncture carrying spin-$j$ contributes an amount $8\pi\gamma\ell_P^2\sqrt{j(j+1)}$ to the quantum area, where $\gamma$ is the so-called Immirzi parameter, which is a quantization ambiguity and $\ell_P$ is the Planck length.
 One has to count the number of spin states which satisfy the condition that {\em the sum of spin projections on the punctures is zero modulo} $n=\frac12 k$, where $k$ is the level of the U(1) Chern-Simons theory which is related to the classical horizon area involved in the formulation \cite{ash}.
+This condition has mostly been simplified by requiring that the sum be zero, which amounts to taking $k$ to be large.
+Even the numerical counting of states in \cite{cor} used this simplifed projection constraint.